How Dancing With Street Shoes Can Injure Your Knees

 - Jumper's knee (patellar tendonitis): inflammation and microscopic tears in the tendon connecting your kneecap (patella) to your shinbone

 Hoping to avoid these conditions?
-Consider switching to a pair of Fuego dance sneakers: expertly designed, functional, comfortable... and stylish.
+Consider switching to a pair of Fuego dance sneakers: expertly designed, functional, and comfortable.

 Like any sport, dance requires the right training, the right mechanics, and the right equipment.
-Fuego makes exceptional dance sneakers with a specialized sole which allow dancers to move more fluidly on a variety of surfaces.
-Wear them to dance, or wear them on the street.
-Forget about having to carry around dance shoes ever again.
+Fuego Shoes makes exceptional dance sneakers with a specialized sole which allow dancers to move more fluidly on a variety of surfaces.